myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Recorder: [**Amanda (ID 47)**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) (who closes this section without closing its door)
 >
 > Message:\
-> After [**The Melting Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md), the direction of the journey did not return to a single line. [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) returned to [**The Melting Land Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), but our records now face many universes.
+> After **The Melting Conservation**, the direction of the journey did not return to a single line. [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) returned to [**The Melting Land Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), but our records now face many universes.
 The **0101 Universe** is no longer singular.
 The **Universe of Reality** can no longer pretend that all other universes are safe imaginations. [**The Melting Land Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) can no longer pretend that its disaster belongs only to itself.
 >
 > Somewhere else, there is still a rich island.
 There, perhaps there are farmers who do not plant like old farmers.
 Perhaps there is land that is rich not because it never melted, but because it learned to process the remains of melting into another way of living.
-Perhaps there is an island, a place where works, farming, games, family, money, tokens, and the future will again be tested by the same questions: what are you guarding, who is guarding it with you, what do you call value, what do you call life, and do you still answer when called?
+Perhaps there is an island, a place where works, farming, games, family, money, tokens, and the future will again be tested by the same questions, what are you guarding, who is guarding it with you, what do you call value, what do you call life, and do you still answer when called?
 >
 > We will not answer that here.
 This section only opens the door.
 Do not enter without records.
 Do not return without witnesses.
 Do not carry anything you cannot be responsible for, [**OiOi**](../../02-the-creations.../waivfves-1/polygon-usdoioi-fts.md).